 All parents are their child’s first teacher.
 The lessons taught most are not the ones coming out of your mouth.
 They are in what you do.
 As a mother/parent we must lead.
 We must be aware of where we step because they will follow.
 We must be mindful that our risky choices are their possible consequences.
 Metaphorically speaking, when we make a bad decisions as an adult we see consequences heading toward us like a train in the night.
 Quickly, we jump and roll off the track.
 Now, remember children step where you step.
 So when you jump they jump, right?
-However, anyone that as every walked with a small child knows they are always one step behind.
+However, anyone that has ever walked with a small child knows they are always one step behind.
 Even if you are holding their hand, will they make if off the “track of consequences” before the train of your decisions annihilates their future or worse their life?

 Inevitably, the further we went the harder the climb.
 Still struggling behind my prince I realized something even more precious than his leadership, tenacity, and perseverance.
 He was climbing in front of me and I was unafraid.